AI in Urban Planning Explained: Futurist & AI Expert Ian Khan on Smart Cities

 Environmental Sustainability: Green spaces play a pivotal role in enhancing urban sustainability.
 They improve air quality by absorbing pollutants, reduce urban heat through shading and evapotranspiration, and provide habitats for urban wildlife, contributing to biodiversity conservation.

-As cities continue to grow, the of green spaces into urban planning is essential for creating sustainable, livable environments that promote public health and wellbeing.
-Investing in urban greenery is not just an environmental imperative but a public health strategy that brings wide-ranging benefits to urban populations.
+As cities continue to grow, the integration of green spaces into urban planning is essential for sustainable, livable environments that promote public health and wellbeing.
+Investing in urban greenery is not just an environmental imperative but a public health that brings wide-ranging benefits to urban populations.

 Urban Planning and Green Cities: Building Sustainable Communities